-4.1 A growth bid to undertake the conservation area appraisals was agreed by Council in February 2023 and was budgeted for.
-There will be additional costs associated with the press advertising and officer time to undertake the consultation process and report writing.
+- 4.1 A growth bid to undertake the conservation area appraisals was agreed by Council in February 2023 and has been budgeted for. - 4.2 There would be additional costs and officer time and delays associated with a further consultation process and report writing, for which additional budget would be required.